Yogi Rahadian

-Yogi Rahadian (born 27 October 1995 in Palembang, South Sumatra) is an Indonesian professional footballer who plays as a winger for Liga 2 club Sriwijaya.
+Yogi Rahadian (born 27 October 1995) is an Indonesian professional footballer who plays as a winger for Kalteng Putra.

 Career

 In 2011, he had a four-month trial with Leicester City.

 He played for Deportivo Indonesia before joining Mitra Kukar youth team in 2013.
 He was part of the team that achieved second place in the 2012–13 Indonesia Super League U-21.